-Given the strained relationship between Marvel and Fox, the shepherds of the X-Men on film, it’s interesting that a Weapon Plus label showed up on the serum used by Emil Blonsky to take on Bruce Banner in The Incredible Hulk.
+Given the strained (at the time) relationship between Marvel and Fox, the shepherds of the X-Men on film, it’s interesting that a Weapon Plus label showed up on the serum used by Emil Blonsky to take on Bruce Banner in The Incredible Hulk.

 But it’s not that surprising.
-Blonsky’s serum is said to be a derivative of that which gave Captain America is strength, and aside from Wolverine, designated as Weapon X, Captain America is the Weapon Plus program’s most famous recipient – in fact, in comic books, he’s Weapon I.
+Blonsky’s serum is said to be a derivative of that which gave Captain America his strength, and aside from Wolverine - designated as Weapon X - Captain America is the Weapon Plus program’s most famous recipient – in fact, in comic books, he’s Weapon I.

 It’s hard to spot, but in the background of one fight scene, there’s a poster mounted on a nearby billboard advertising a monster movie.
 The design is one created by artist Adi Granov that’s a little more sophisticated than Foom’s usual space dragon look.